edemirkan/wine-starcraft-installer/README.md

-**NOTE:** As of 08/17/2017, all required patches to run StarCraft are included to wine-staging release 2.14.
-If your distro provides a wine-staging 2.14 package, you're advised to install that instead.

-Wine StarCraft 1.20.x Installer (Ubuntu)
+Wine StarCraft Installer for Ubuntu
 ========================================

 ## What does this script do?